 - 3.2.1 Mandatory Technical Criteria: The technical bid must substantiate the compliance with the specific articles of Annex C, which is the requested format for providing the substantiation.
 The substantiation must not simply be a repetition of the requirement(s) but must explain and demonstrate how the Bidder will meet the requirements and carry out the required Work.
 Simply stating that the Bidder or its proposed solution or resources comply is not sufficient.
-Where the Canada Council determines that the substantiation is not complete, the Bidder will be considered non-responsive and disqualified. - 3.2.2 Point-Rated Technical Criteria: In their technical bid, Bidders should explain and demonstrate how they propose to meet the requirements and how they will carry out the Work.
-Bidders should demonstrate their capability in a thorough, concise, and clear manner for carrying out the work. - 3.2.3 The technical bid should address clearly and in sufficient depth the points that are subject to the evaluation criteria against which the bid will be evaluated.
-Simply repeating the statement contained in the bid solicitation is not sufficient.
-In order to facilitate the evaluation of the bid, the Canada Council requests that Bidders address and present topics in the order of the evaluation criteria under the same headings.
+Where the Canada Council determines that the substantiation is not complete, the Bidder will be considered non-responsive and disqualified. - 3.2.2 In order to facilitate the evaluation of the bid, the Canada Council requests that Bidders address and present topics in the order of the evaluation criteria under the same headings.
 To avoid duplication, Bidders may refer to different sections of their bids by identifying the specific paragraph and page number where the subject topic has already been addressed.